 Using a condom will make this less likely for the penetrating partner.
 And it helps if both partners wash their genitals after anal sex, and urinate in order to clear any germs from their sexy sexy urinary tracts.

 Pain And Discomfort

 Again, this is an extreme scenario, and pretty unlikely if you follow sensible precautions and play with a degree of caution.
 If it happens, you will likely notice pain and blood, and may be able to see the tear itself.
-You will also not require a guide to tell you to consult a doctor.
+If you’re reading this guide to find out what to do in this eventuality: slap yourself around the head and go find a doctor.